What are Acceptance Criteria? Examples, Types & Templates

 Acceptance criteria examples

-You can use acceptance criteria to help you understand the features and functions of your product or service.
+You can use user acceptance criteria examples to help you understand the features and functions of your product or service.
 This helps you determine whether the product or service will meet the needs of your customers.
-It also helps you identify any gaps between your current offering and what your customers need.
+Additionally, it also helps you identify any gaps between your current offering and what your customers need.

 Now you know a bit more about entry requirements – how do you use them to help develop your software?